-From Brunswick stew to collards to peach cobbler and more, here are 5 Southern recipes you need to try right now.
+From Brunswick stew to collards to peach cobbler and more, here are five Southern food recipes you need to try right now.

 There are different types of Southern food.

 Southern food can vary by region, and each one has its own flavor, literally and figuratively speaking.
 From the low country to the Deep South and beyond, Southern food represents a beautiful tapestry of people, places, and foods recognized as “belonging” to each.
 When the term “Southern food” is used, many people think it is the same as soul food; however, there is a difference.

 What is Soul Food?

 Soul food is the type of food traditionally prepared and eaten by African Americans.
 This term began in the 1960s when people began to use the term “soul food” to describe the recipes that Black Americans had been cooking for generations.
 Soul food classics are “down-home” dishes made with minimal ingredients.
 Below are a few of the most popular dishes in the “soul food” category: